 The Stennis Center for Public Service is a federal, legislative branch agency created by Congress in 1988 to promote and strengthen public service leadership in America.
 The Stennis Center is headquartered in Starkville, Mississippi, adjacent to Mississippi State University and has an office on Capitol Hill in Washington, D.C.
 Stennis Center programs are funded through an endowment, in addition to private contributions from foundations and corporations.

-The Stennis Center’s mandate is to attract young people to careers in public service, to provide training for leaders in or likely to be in public service, and to offer development opportunities for senior congressional staff.
+The Stennis Center’s mandate is to attract young people to careers in public service, to provide training for leaders in, or likely to be, in public service, and to offer development opportunities for senior congressional staff.
 Products of the Stennis Center include conferences, seminars, special projects, and leadership development programs.

 The Stennis Center forms partnerships to expand its capacity to promote public service.
-With the the U.S. Association of Former Members of Congress, the Stennis Center operates a program which sends two former Members to college campuses around the nation to meet with students about the importance of public affairs.
+With the U.S. Association of Former Members of Congress, the Stennis Center operates a program which sends two former Members of Congress to college campuses around the nation to meet with students about the importance of public affairs.
 The Stennis Center also conducts programs with the Harry S. Truman Scholarship Foundation to strengthen the leadership abilities of Truman Scholars – young people who have demonstrated a proclivity for public service careers.

 The Stennis Center welcomes sponsorship for its programs from foundations and corporations with an interest in the quality and character of public service in America.